 Capstone Experience (3 credits)

-* Students must take Writing for the Media before they take Sports Reporting.
+* Students must complete Writing for the Media before registering for Sports Reporting.

-** For Sports Law, the business school requires the prerequisite BLAW 2301.
+* For Sports Law, the Stillman School of Business requires the prerequisite BLAW 2301.

-*** Students can count only 3 credits of internship to the minor.
-If an internship is secured in sports media, the adviser will determine if it can be substituted for an elective course.
+*** Students can apply only 3 credits of internship to the minor.
+If an internship is secured in sports media, the advisor will determine if it can be substituted for an elective course.